 Planning conformal radiotherapy treatment involves several steps.

-You might also have MRI scans or PET scans of the area of the body to be treated.
+You might also have an MRI or PET scan.
 The information from these scans feeds directly into the radiotherapy planning computer.

-They make sure that all of the tumour is inside the radiotherapy field and healthy tissue is avoided as far as possible.
+They make sure that all of the tumour is inside the radiotherapy field and healthy tissue is avoided as much as possible.
 This reduces the risk of side effects.

-Some types of mask are see through, others aren't.
+Most types of masks are made of a mesh material with lots of small holes.
 You can have a mould for other parts of the body, such as the breast or limbs.

 After the planning session